BlockstreamResearch/bip-frost-dkg/README.md

 (but participants do not have direct communication links to each other).

 If there is no dedicated coordinator, one of the participants can act as the coordinator.
-(TODO This is like in MuSig, but we explained this differently in BIP327 where we say that the coordinator is optional...)

 ### Inputs and Output